Beyond-jQuery/book/manuscript/events.md

 2. Examine an `Event` object to focus on events triggered only by one of our `<button>` elements.
 3. Remove the `<li>` associated with the clicked delete button.

-We're making use of `Element.closest` here to easily find the parent `<li>` and determine if the event target's parent is indeed a `<button>`, all without explicitly accounting for the fact that the event target may be multiple levels beneath the `<button>` or `<li>`.
+We're making use of `Element.closest` here to easily find the parent `<li>` and determine if the event target's parent is indeed a `<button>`, all without explicitly dealing with the fact that the event target may be multiple levels beneath the `<button>` or `<li>`.
 Since `Element.closest` is not supported in Internet Explorer, Microsoft Edge (at least, as of version 13), or older versions of iOS Safari and Android, you'll need to make use of [the shim demonstrated in the "Finding Elements" chapter](#element-closest) if you require solid cross-browser support.

-This may all seem a bit inelegant compared to jQuery, and that may certainly be true.
+This may all seem a bit inelegant compared to jQuery, and that may indeed be true.
 But remember, the mission of "Beyond jQuery" isn't necessarily about compelling you to eschew jQuery or any other library, but rather to show you how to solve the same problems by yourself _without_ the aid of third-party dependencies.
 The knowledge gained from these exercises and demonstrations will empower you as a web developer by offering insight into the web API and allow you to make better decisions when deciding if your project will benefit from some outside help.
 And perhaps you will elect to pull in small and focused shims (such as the `Element.closest` polyfill demonstrated earlier) instead of depending on a large library like jQuery.

 ## Handling and triggering keyboard events

-Keyboard events are, as you might expect, native DOM event triggered by the browser when a user presses a key on their keyboard.
-Just like all other events, keyboard events bubble up the DOM, starting with the focused element that first receives the event.
+Keyboard events are, as you might expect, native DOM events triggered by the browser when a user presses a key on their keyboard.
+Just like all other events, keyboard events go through both a capturing and a bubbling phase.
+The target element is the one that is focused when the key is pressed.
 You might be wondering why I have dedicated a special section exclusively to keyboard events.
 As you'll see shortly, key events are a bit different than the other DOM and custom events discussed earlier.
 Plus, keyboard events _can_ be a bit trickier to handle than the other DOM events.
 This is mostly due to mostly misunderstood multiple keyboard event types _and_ the confusing array of event properties used to identify keys with varying browser support.
 Fear not, after this section, you'll have a pretty good understanding of keyboard events.
 You'll fully comprehend when to use the three types of keyboard events, how to identify the pressed key, and event how to put this knowledge to use to solve real problems.

 ### 3 types of keyboard events